Decoded (EP)

-Decoded is the debut EP by Divina de Campo.
+Decoded is the debut EP by the English singer and drag performer Divina de Campo.
 It was released by PEG Records on 29 November 2019.
-Divina de Campo is the stage name of Owen Farrow, a British drag performer who competed in the first series of RuPaul's Drag Race UK (2019).
 The EP consists of six songs, which were written by Tomas Costanza, Paul Coultrup, Farrow, and Ashley Levy.
 "A Drag Race Song" and "Gratify" were released as singles and received music videos as well as remixes.
 Decoded received positive reviews from music critics.

 Composition and lyrics

 Tomas Costanza co-wrote all six songs on the EP.

 Approximately 18 minutes long, Decoded has six tracks, with them being performed by Divina de Campo (the stage name of British drag queen Owen Richard Farrow) and written by Tomas Costanza, Paul Coultrup, Farrow, and Ashley Levy.

 "A Drag Race Song" parodies music released by previous RuPaul's Drag Race contestants.
 Divina de Campo described it as a "tongue-in-cheek poke at everybody", and Attitude called the song a "catchy pop tune" that showcases her "high soprano and 4-octave range".
 The song's lyrics mention fellow RuPaul's Drag Race UK contestants Blu Hydrangea, Crystal, Gothy Kendoll, Scardey Kat and The Vivienne, and suggest Divina de Campo feels disliked by Drag Race judge Michelle Visage.

 "Gratify" was described by Sam Damshenas of Gay Times as an "operatic dance anthem" and by Out in Jerseys Michael Cook as a "dance stomper".
 Divina de Campo said of the song: "Lyrically, it's that desire to give people exactly what they want.
 Musically, it's a mixture of what my career has been up until this point; classical and mainstream pop work.
 It's quite personal, but also not that personal!"
 Damshenas called "Pocket Rocket Princess" a "pop anthem", while Cook described "Down with You" as a "dance floor bopper showing definite influences" of Blondie and the Scissor Sisters.